microsoft/ignite-learning-paths-training/apps/apps50/README.md

 ## Deployment

 Along the way, you will be asked to store a number of variables to make it easier to follow along with the demo scripts.
-Before starting out, create a text file name variables.txt and pre-fill it with the following:
+Before starting out, create a text file named variables.txt and pre-fill it with the following:

 ```
 AKS_BACKEND_ENDPOINT=